yukuku/androidbible/README.md

 --------

 You'll need `http://code.google.com/p/yuku-android-util/` cloned to a directory in the same level as this repo's cloned directory.
 So you will have `yuku-android-util` and `androidbible` side-by-side.

-The main project is `Alkitab` inside `androidbible`.
+The `v3` branch is the currently stable version, version 3.x.x. `develop` branch contains the latest updates.

 By the way, Alkitab is the Indonesian word for Bible.

-This repository does not contain Bible text.

 License
 --------

-    Copyright 2009-2013 The Alkitab Authors.
+    Copyright 2009-2014 The Alkitab Authors.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.